dentarg/auth0-blog/_posts/2017-10-05-developing-web-apps-and-restful-apis-with-keystonejs.markdown

 Well done!
 You have learned how to build a blog and an API with KeystoneJS.
 The KeystoneJS tutorial focuses on building a content management system as fast as possible and fleshing out secure APIs.

-KeystoneJS definitely saves a developer a lot of time during development because of the pretty-packed amazing features.
+KeystoneJS definitely saves a developer a lot of time during development because of the amazing out-of-the-box features.

-{% include tweet_quote.html quote_text="KeystoneJS definitely saves a developer a lot of time during development because of the pretty-packed amazing features." %}
+{% include tweet_quote.html quote_text="KeystoneJS definitely saves a developer a lot of time during development because of the amazing out-of-the-box features." %}

 In addition, Auth0 can help secure your **API** easily.
 Auth0 provides more than just username-password authentication.
 It provides features like [multifactor auth](https://auth0.com/multifactor-authentication), [breached password detection](https://auth0.com/breached-passwords), [anomaly detection](https://auth0.com/docs/anomaly-detection), [enterprise federation](https://auth0.com/docs/identityproviders), [single sign on (SSO)](https://auth0.com/docs/sso), and more.
 [Sign up](javascript:signup\(\)) today so you can focus on building features unique to your app.